 The IB is notoriously hard.
 But how hard can it get?
-In this blog, we discuss the hardest IB subject combination you can take on!
-We’ve calculated the ‘hardest’ IB subject combination by taking all the courses with 7,000+ candidates with the lowest average score!
-Stay away from the following combination…
+In this blog, we discuss the IB subject combination with the lowest average score according to the 2019 IB statistical bulletin!
+We looked at all the courses with over 7,000 candidates in 2019 and considered which courses have the lowest average score!

 Group 1: Studies in Language and Literature

 English A Literature HL – Average Score: 4.67

 According to the statistical bulletin, this is the course where the average score is the lowest for any English A course.
 Only 2.5% of candidates got a 7, and the average score is around 0.35 points lower than any other English A course!

 Group 2: Language Acquisition